CancellationToken Best Practices in ASP.NET Core

 This is the kind of code pollution we want to avoid.

-A Cleaner Pattern: Request-Scoped Cancellation Accessor
+A Cleaner Pattern: Operation-Scoped Cancellation Accessor

 Instead of threading the token through every method, you can capture it once in middleware and expose it through a small accessor.